For people who do not write or speak English, or are not comfortable communicating in English, the Department will make appropriate arrangements.

 What happens when I contact the Problem Resolution System?

-When you write an email to the PRS compliance mailbox, send a fax or mail a letter to PRS, it will be read by PRS staff and forwarded to a PRS specialist who will contact you about your concern, answer your questions and discuss your options with you.
+When you send an email to the PRS compliance mailbox, it will be forwarded to a PRS Specialist who will contact you about your concern, answer your questions, and discuss your options with you.

 How to File a Complaint

 Federal law requires all complaints filed in regard to special education to be in writing and to be signed by the complainant, which can be done electronically on the PRS online complaint form.
 Federal special education law also requires you file your complaint within one year of the alleged non-compliance, and to send a copy of the signed, written complaint to the appropriate school district administrator at the same time you send it to the Department.
 The Department extends these policies to all complaints filed on any issue.

 The Department accepts complaints through its online system, which can be accessed on the PRS webpage.
 Easy instructions will guide you through the process of filling out the complaint intake data form to ensure that you provide all needed information.